 Chapel services are conducted regularly in the church by our pastors, teachers, and students.
-Occasionally pastors from other Missouri Synod Lutheran congregations in the area are invited as guest leaders.
+Occasionally pastors and leaders from other Missouri Synod Lutheran congregations in the area are invited as guest leaders.
 Chapel offerings are taken and designated for various mission type ministries.
 These designated offerings will be published and distributed to the parents and students.
 Offering envelopes are provided by the school.
-Parents are invited to attend whenever possible.
-These services are scheduled for Wednesdays at 8:05 a.m.
+Parents are invited to attend as much as possible.
+These services are scheduled for the first day of school, and subsequent Wednesdays at 8:05 a.m.